One57: Completion and incidents

-On October 29, 2012, in the aftermath of Hurricane Sandy, the construction crane on the building partially collapsed, requiring a six-day evacuation for thousands of neighborhood residents.
-In response to the crane collapse, area dentists filed a class-action lawsuit alleging that the evacuation caused a lack of income.
-The New York City Department of Buildings (DOB) also stated they had received multiple complaints about the worksite.
-However, the crane was inspected a week earlier and considered in good shape, leading city officials to call the boom's failure a freakish occurrence.
-The accident did not affect sales and, in May 2013, Extell announced it would hoist a new crane after the DOB had approved it.
-Residents of the neighboring Alwyn Court and Briarcliff apartment buildings were forced to evacuate and received up to $1,500 each.
-The coop board at the Alwyn Court attempted to block the forced evacuation, but the crane was hoisted as planned after Extell and the Alwyn signed an undisclosed agreement.
+On October 29, 2012, in the aftermath of Hurricane Sandy, the construction crane on the building partially collapsed.
+Thousands of residents were required to evacuate, some with a few minutes' notice.
+The crane had been inspected a week earlier and considered in good shape, leading city officials to call the boom's failure a freakish occurrence, and it took a week to remove the damaged boom.
+The incident prompted several lawsuits, including a suit from area dentists who claimed that their income had declined, and the New York City Department of Buildings (DOB) received multiple complaints about the worksite.
+In May 2013, Extell announced it would hoist a new crane after the DOB had approved it.
+The co-op board at the Alwyn Court attempted to block the replacement of the boom, but the crane was hoisted as planned after Extell and the Alwyn signed an undisclosed agreement.
+Displaced residents of the neighboring Alwyn Court and Briarcliff apartment buildings received up to $1,500 each.
+Barnett later reflected that apartment sales started to decline after the crane was damaged.

-By October 2013, the facade was largely completed and the replacement crane was being disassembled.
-That month, the crane experienced another mechanical failure that caused a closure of the surrounding block of 57th Street.
+One57's monopoly on New York City's ultra-luxury supertall market was broken in early 2013, when Harry Macklowe began developing 432 Park Avenue.
+That October, the crane experienced another mechanical failure that caused a closure of the surrounding block of 57th Street.
 The crane was removed by the next month.
 In March 2014, a fire broke out in the loading dock of One57, spreading into the courtyard behind the building and then onto the adjacent property at 152 West 58th Street.
+Later the same year, the building's condominium sales office was moved to One57's 41st floor.
 Some work on One57's facade continued through 2015, during which there were three incidents in which glass fell from the facade.
 After the third incident, when a slab of plexiglass fell from the 22nd floor in March 2015, a stop-work order temporarily halted construction on the building.
 The stop-work order was rescinded two days later.